gilmarlljr/cinema-spring-angular/README.md

 This is a test project made with Java (Spring boot), Angular 9 and MongoBD.

+PS: this project is not done, have a few features that need a review.

 ## Get started

 ### Install dependencies